 Insight: Some of the most useful information comes from the operations personnel who work in the plant every day.
 They may not fully understand the technical details of their process, but their wealth of knowledge of the day-to-day issues and dynamics of the plant can be invaluable to you.
 Building a strong relationship with the operators should be a top priority.
 If you watch their backs, they will watch yours.

-Rule of Thumb: The more knowledge an engineer masters, the more valuable he becomes.
+Rule of Thumb: The more knowledge an industrial engineer masters, the more valuable he or she becomes.
 Seek to know everything and never stop.
 Even the most knowledgeable engineer in a particular field continues to study and learn.